nolebase/integrations/README.md

 nr packages:stub
 ```

-Next, you need to start the VitePress documentation of the project for preview and development.
+Next, you need to start the the documentation site (with VitePress) for previewing and development.
 You can use the following command:

 ```shell
 pnpm run docs:dev